M&S Bank

-Marks & Spencer Financial Services plc, trading as M&S Bank, is a retail bank operating in the United Kingdom.
+M&S Bank is a retail bank operating in the United Kingdom as a division of HSBC UK Bank plc.
 The company was founded in 1985 as St Michael Financial Services as the financial services division of Marks & Spencer and adopted its current name in 2012.

-Initially focused on providing credit through in-house store cards, the bank now provides a range of products to personal customers including credit cards, loans, savings, insurance and foreign currency exchange.
+Initially focused on providing credit through in-house store cards, the bank now provides credit cards, loans and savings accounts for personal customers.

-M&S Bank is operated as a joint-venture with HSBC UK and has been a wholly owned subsidiary of the latter since its sale in November 2004.
-The bank retains its own banking licence and board and continues to occupy its purpose-built headquarters in Chester.
+The bank was acquired by HSBC in 2004 though has maintained a partnership agreement with M&S. It operated under its own banking licence until 2026, and continues to retain its own board and occupy its purpose-built headquarters in Chester.

-The bank is authorised by the Prudential Regulation Authority and regulated by both the Financial Conduct Authority and the Prudential Regulation Authority.
-It subscribes to the Lending Code.

 History

 The bank was launched by Marks & Spencer as St Michael Financial Services in 1985, using the company's then main house brand.
 It initially specialised in operating its 'Chargecard' store card, before moving on to launch other credit offerings over the following few years.

 The company was renamed Marks & Spencer Financial Services in 1988, and Marks & Spencer Unit Trust Management was established to provide unit trust funds the same year.
 In 1989, personal loans were introduced, followed by interest-free loans for M&S furniture purchases in 1991.

 A rebranding as M&S Money took place in 2003 and the product range was expanded with the launch of the '&More' credit card.
 A combination of new customers and conversion of former Chargecard holders secured a base of 2.1 million cardholders by the end of March 2004, making the company a top ten credit card issuer within the UK.

 During 2004, as part of an effort to reduce costs and return money to shareholders, Marks & Spencer reached an agreement to sell the company to HSBC for £580 million.
 Under the terms of the sale, it was agreed that M&S and HSBC would share profits from M&S Money until at least 2019 with subsequent renewals committing to maintain the partnership until at least 2031.

 In 2019, the bank began its sponsorship of the M&S Bank Arena, a major events venue in nearby Liverpool.

 M&S Bank was reported as having between 3 and 4 million customers in early 2021.

+The business of M&S Bank was legally transferred from Marks & Spencer Financial Services plc to HSBC UK Bank plc on 1 June 2026, following the approval of a banking business transfer scheme by the High Court of Justice.
+HSBC now refers to M&S Bank as a division of HSBC UK, and intends to continue the use of the M&S Bank trading name for the transferred business.